Morne Rouge, Grenada

 What is a typical expat home or apartment like in Morne Rouge?

 "Expat homes in Morne Rouge, are typically spacious and comfortable, designed to accommodate the tropical climate.
 They often feature open floor plans to allow for natural ventilation, with large windows and doors that let in plenty of sunlight.
 The architecture often blends modern design with traditional Caribbean elements.
 Many homes have outdoor living spaces, such as patios or balconies, where residents can enjoy the warm weather and beautiful views.
 The interiors are usually furnished with comfortable, tropical-style furniture and decorated with local artwork.
 Kitchens are typically equipped with modern appliances and ample counter space, and bathrooms often feature high-quality fixtures.
 Many homes also have air conditioning units, although the cool sea breezes often make these unnecessary.
 Most expat homes in Morne Rouge are located within gated communities or secure buildings, providing an extra layer of security.
 These communities often have amenities like swimming pools, fitness centers, and communal gardens.
 Despite being in a tropical paradise, these homes often come with high-speed internet and satellite TV, catering to the needs of the modern expat.
 They are usually located close to local amenities, such as shops, restaurants, and schools, making daily life convenient for residents.
 In terms of location, many expat homes in Morne Rouge offer stunning views of the surrounding landscape, whether that's the sparkling Caribbean Sea, the lush Grenadian hills, or the picturesque Morne Rouge Bay.
-Some homes are even located just a short walk from the beach, providing residents with easy access to one of Grenada's most beautiful natural features," wrote a member in Morne Rouge.
+Some homes are even located just a short walk from the beach, providing residents with easy access to one of Grenada's most beautiful natural features," explained one expat living in Morne Rouge, Grenada.

 What is the average cost of housing in Morne Rouge?